count-negative/Configurable-Menu/README.md

    - Implementation of scroll buttons class to be modular, also now allow to handle the height so much better.
    - Changed the mode of controlling the numbers of columns of the items view.
    - Added Windows 7 theme.
+   - Added option to resize the menu with the mouse.

 0.6-Beta
    - Fixed several bugs.